oglimmer/linky/README.md

 - npm run build

-To start the server without dynamic bundle.js generation:
+To start the server at :8080 without dynamic bundle.js generation:

 - npm start